 - Greater participation by industry and business in on-the-job training and development of unskilled labor from deprived areas for the permanent work force. - Liberalization by labor of its policies and standards for unskilled labor, on-the-job training, and apprenticeship. - 3.
 Review and liberalization of rigid employment standards by industry and civil service which arbitrarily and permanently exclude otherwise able men because of police records, mixed employment experience, and limited formal education and training. - 4.
 Greater efforts by business, labor, public and private employment services and others to ease and expedite bringing jobs and the unemployed together. - 5.
 Provision of more and better adapted training programs, and grants from government, industry, foundations, and other sources to build the skills of the nation. - 6.
-Work demonstration programs to provide work experience and make subsequent employment possible. - 7.
-Intensification of vocational training and rehabilitation programs. - 8.
-Establishment of training and job development centers to coordinate and provide training and placement activities. - 9.
+Work demonstration programs to provide work experience and make subsequent employment possible. - Intensification of vocational training and rehabilitation programs. - Establishment of training and job development centers to coordinate and provide training and placement activities. - 9.
 Expansion of employment opportunities to meet the manpower needs of federal agencies such as the Forest Service.

-Encouragement or requirement by the Department of 10.
-Defense and other agencies that federal contractors list all job needs with the United States Employment Service.
-11. Reaching first those who need employment most -father, the family head, and others.
-By the combined efforts of churches, private enter-12. prises, school system and other government efforts, provision of nursery and child care centers for thousands of mothers who have no place to leave their children while they work.
-13. Utilization of private trade school capacities for slum youths.
+- 10. Encouragement or requirement by the Department of Defense and other agencies that federal contractors list all job needs with the United States Employment Service. - 11.
+Reaching first those who need employment most -father, the family head, and others. - 12.
+By the combined efforts of churches, private enterprises, school system and other government efforts, provision of nursery and child care centers for thousands of mothers who have no place to leave their children while they work. - 13.
+Utilization of private trade school capacities for slum youths.

 Indirectly, job opportunities can also be increased through the stimulation of new businesses and the expansion of existing firms.
-Among the possibilities to be considered are: Location of new industry and high employment businesses in or near slum areas.
-Provision of better loans and other aids to small businesses and homeowners in slum areas.
-Establishment of small business development centers with the support of groups like a chamber of commerce or merchants association.

-to keep more wealth in slum areas.

-5. Provision of development loan funds for technical assistance for slum areas.

-up the area.

-Small Business Administration loans to businesses in the area and for cleaning
+Among the possibilities to be considered are:

+- 1. Location of new industry and high employment businesses in or near slum areas. - 2.
+Provision of better loans and other aids to small businesses and homeowners in slum areas. - 3.
+Establishment of small business development centers with the support of groups like a chamber of commerce or merchants association. - 4.
+Provision of local Negro business opportunity and particularly that which has employment potential to tie to community interests and to keep more wealth in slum areas. - 5.
+Provision of development loan funds for technical assistance for slum areas. - Small Business Administration loans to businesses in the area and for cleaning up the area.